llj0824/weibo-research-guanghua/README.md

 - **Method**: Reply to users' posts based on experimental condition
 - **Duration**: [To be specified]
 - **Outcome Measures**: Changes in user posting activity, engagement metrics

+## Core Components

+The system is composed of three main parts:

+1.  **Google Sheets**: The central hub for managing the experiment.
+It contains sheets for `Users`, `Prompts`, and a `Response Queue`.
+    *   `Users`: Manages the list of Weibo users, their assigned experimental group, and other metadata.
+    *   `Prompts`: Stores different prompt templates tailored for each experimental group (e.g., human-like vs. AI-disclosed).
+    *   `Response Queue`: Logs every generated response, its approval status, and the context (user, post, prompt used) for later analysis.

+2.  **`AppScript.js`**: The engine of the project.
+This Google Apps Script is bound to the Google Sheet and automates the response generation workflow.
+    *   It adds a custom menu ("🤖 Response System") to the Google Sheet UI.
+    *   It fetches user data and the appropriate prompt from the sheets.
+    *   It calls the DeepSeek API to generate a response.
+    *   It writes the generated response and its context back to the `Response Queue` sheet.

+3.  **DeepSeek API**: The AI model (`deepseek-chat`, which is DeepSeek-V3) that generates the actual text for the responses based on the prompts provided by the script.

+1.  **Setup**: Follow the detailed steps in the [GOOGLE_SHEETS_IMPLEMENTATION_GUIDE.md](./GOOGLE_SHEETS_IMPLEMENTATION_GUIDE.md) to set up your Google Sheet, create the necessary tabs (`Users`, `Prompts`, `Response Queue`), and paste the code from `AppScript.js` into the Apps Script editor.

+2.  **Execution**:
+    *   Select one or more users in the `Users` sheet.
+    *   Click the custom menu **🤖 Response System** -> **📝 Generate Responses for Selected Users**.
+    *   Check the `Response Queue` sheet to see the newly generated responses and their context.

 ## Data Description